 Grove conveyancing for business premises covers a broad array of services, given by qualified solicitors, relating to business property.
 By way of example, this type of conveyancing can cover the sale or purchase of freehold business premises or, more commonly, the transfer of existing business tenancies or the drafting of new leasing arrangements.
 Commercial conveyancing solicitors can also offer advice on the sale of business assets, commercial loans and the termination of tenancies.

-What advice can you give us when it comes to finding a Grove conveyancing practice to carry out our lease extension conveyancing?
+What are your top tips when it comes to choosing a Grove conveyancing firm to carry out our lease extension conveyancing?

-When appointing a conveyancer for lease extension works (regardless if they are a Grove conveyancing practice) it is most important that he or she should be familiar with the legislation and specialises in this area of work.
-We advise that you make enquires with two or three firms including non Grove conveyancing practices before you instructing a firm.
+When appointing a property lawyer for lease extension works (regardless if they are a Grove conveyancing firm) it is imperative that they be familiar with the legislation and specialises in this area of conveyancing.
+We recommend that you talk with several firms including non Grove conveyancing practices prior to instructing a firm.
 If the firm is ALEP accredited then so much the better.
-The following questions could be helpful:
+The following questions might be useful: